surajdatascientist/Algorithm/README.md

 # Algorithm
-All type of Algorithm in C++ for Practics
+All type of Algorithm in C++ for Practics.